 The Primary Care Provider (PCP) is the cornerstone of Sunshine Health.
 The PCP serves as the "medical home" for the member.
-The PCP serves as the "medical home" for the member.
 The member may change their PCP's as frequently as they desire.
 The "medical home" concept assists in establishing a member-provider relationship, supports continuity of care, leads to elimination of redundant services and ultimately more cost effective care and better health outcomes.

-Patient-Centered Medical Home (PCMH): Sunshine Health's PCMH is built upon the joint principles of the Patient-Centered Medical Home which includes the following characteristics: a personal physician in a physician-directed, team-based medical practice; whole person orientation; coordinated and/or integrated care assessing physical and behavioral health both and taking into account members' socioeconomic conditions and cultural norms; quality and safety; enhanced access; and payment.
-Sunshine Health accepts PCMH recognition from NCQA, the Joint Commission (TJC) ,(JCAHO), Accreditation Association for Ambulatory Health Care (AAAHC) and URAC.
-Sunshine Health also evaluates PCP practices' ability to function as a PCMH using the Sunshine Health proprietary PCMH assessment and or tools from the above-listed organizations.
-If a practice is interested in becoming a PCMH they can contact Provider Services at 1(866) 796-0530.
+Patient-Centered Medical Home (PCMH): Sunshine Health's PMCH is built upon the joint principles of the Patient-Centered Medical Home which includes the following characteristics: a personal physician in a physician-directed, team-based medical practice; whole person orientation; coordinated and/or integrated care; quality and safety; enhanced access; and payment.
+Sunshine Health accepts PCMH recognition from NCQA, the Joint Commission for Accreditation of Health Organizations (JCAHO), Accreditation Association for Ambulatory Health Care (AAAHC) and URAC.
+Sunshine Health also evaluates PCP practices' ability to function as a PCMH using the Sunshine Health proprietary PCMH assessment tool, which incorporates the six NCQA must-pass elements.
+If a practice is interested in becoming a PMCH, they can contact Provider Services at 1-866-796-0530.